 The New York Mets and its partner Fiserv show their support to the community by giving away $10,000 grants to Asian-owned businesses affected by the COVID-19 pandemic.

-The details: The sports team and its partner gave the grants on Monday in recognition of Asian American and Pacific Islander Heritage Month, according to CBS New York.
+The sports team and its partner gave the grants on Monday in recognition of Asian American and Pacific Islander Heritage Month, according to CBS New York

 - “We know so many small businesses have been impacted by the pandemic, particularly Asian-owned small business,” Cindy Wen, Fiserv’s senior vice president of finance, said.
 “In the wave of the violence and events of the last, we felt at our company it was really important to give back to the community.”